danielblagy/blog-webapp-server/readme.md

 Only `title`, `content`, and `published` fields of Article object can be updated.

+`title` field is optional (don't supply if you don't want it updated).

+If `content` field is not provided, content will be updated to an empty string.
+If you don't want `content` changed, provide the old value.

 #### Response

 | Case | Status | Body |